Europe’s new central bank chief faces slow growth, dissent

 FRANKFURT, Germany (AP) — Mario Draghi took over as head of the European Central Bank eight years ago amid market speculation that the euro currency union might break up.
-Christine Lagarde succeeds him with a little more breathing room – but facing serious challenges from a weak economy, policy differences among her own officials, and questions about whether the ECB has tools left to confront a new crisis.
+Christine Lagarde succeeds him with a little more breathing room – but facing serious challenges from a weak economy, policy differences among her own officials, and questions about how much more central banks can do to help.

 Analysts do not expect Lagarde to announce any changes in the bank’s interest rates and bond-purchase stimulus program when she holds her first rate-setting meeting and news conference on Thursday.
 The bank enacted a stimulus package in September to nudge the economy along in the face of headwinds like the U.S.-China trade conflict and Britain’s departure from the European Union.